Ahmed9190/ha-webrtc-sip-card/docs/configuration.md

 1. Add the WebRTC SIP Card to your dashboard
 2. Click on the "Configure" tab in the card editor
 3. Fill in the required fields: server URL, username, password
-4. Optionally set the title, domain, and other settings
+4. Optionally set the title, domain, display name, and other settings
 5. Add contacts using the "Add Contact" button
 6. Save the configuration